 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Dopamine receptor antagonist that displays antipsychotic activity.
+Thioridazine hydrochloride is a dopamine receptor antagonist that displays antipsychotic activity.
 Exhibits anticancer activity in cervical, endometrial and breast cancer cells; triggers apoptosis by targeting the PI 3-K/Akt/mTOR/p70 S6K pathway.
 Induces G1 cell cycle arrest.
 Selective inducer of cancer stem cell (CSC) differentiation.

 |Storage||Desiccate at RT|